jhudsl/tidyversecourse/manuscript/prediction.md

 This means that you have to design your analysis so that you're collecting representative data and that you have to check your data after data collection to make sure that you were successful.

 You may at this point be thinking to yourself.
 "Wait a second.
 I thought I didn't know what the truth was in the population.
 How can I make sure it's representative?"
 Good point!
 With regards to the measurement you're making (color distribution of the shapes, in this example), you don't know the truth.
 But, you should know other information about the population.
 What is the age distribution of your population?
 Your sample should have a similar age distribution.
 What proportion of your population is female?
 If it's half, then your sample should be comprised of half females.
 Your data collection procedure should be set up to ensure that the sample you collect is representative (very similar to) your larger population.
 Then, once the data are collected, your descriptive analysis should check to ensure that the data you've collected are in fact representative of your larger population.
-By randomly sampling your larger population, then ensures that the inference you make about the measurement of interest (color distribution of the shapes) will be most accurate.
+Randomly sampling your larger population helps ensure that the inference you make about the measurement of interest (color distribution of the shapes) will be the most accurate.

 To reiterate: If the data you collect is not from a representative sample of the population, the generalizations you infer won't be accurate for the population.